cashubtc/nuts/XX.md

 When Charlie closes the channel, he should keep a set of all the closed channels to avoid Alice reusing a closed channel.

-The record of a closed channel should not be deleted until after it has expired.
+The record of a closed channel should not be deleted until after it has expired, in order to avoid channel reuse.

-If Alice pays using a channel that is not in either of the two datasets mentioned above, then Alice appears to be opening a new channel, and Charlie should check:
+If Alice pays using a channel that is not in either of the two datasets mentioned above, then Alice is opening a new channel, and Charlie should check:
  - that the expiry time is reasonably far in the future
  - that the mint is a mint that he trusts, and the keyset is active
  - that the channel_id is computed correctly
  - the DLEQ proofs in the funding token are correct
- - The proofs in the funding token have the correct P2PK setup, with the keys and expiry and so on
+ - The secrets in the funding token have the correct P2PK setup, with the keys and expiry and so on

 # proof-of-concept

-_This PoC is now (2025-11-23) quite out of date.
-It has deterministic outputs and so on, and makes use of NUT-09 and NUT-07, but it doesn't follow the above closely_

-There is a proof of concept based on the CDK, showing how both parties can do the verification at each step, also including the latest SIG_ALL message update. _TODO: link to it.
-As of 2025-11-02, it's implemented and working with this new deterministic output setup, but the latest code isn't on github yet_
+_As of 2025-11-27, the PoC is up-to-date with the description above, but not released yet.
+The funding and commitment outputs are deterministic.
+Fees are taken into account fully.
+The token-state-check and toekn-restore endpoints are used.
+I'm gradually adding more unit tests_